habibsql/TheMicroServices/README.md

 ## Demonastration

-* Event Driven
+* Synchronous Event Driven with Service Broker
 * CQRS
 * NOSQL
 * Service to Service communication with REST with Auto Retry
 * Service to Service communication with GRPC
-* Web API service Integration
+* Web API service Integration Test